abdul-ahad-26/currency-convertor/README.md

-# currency-convertor
-this is a cli based currency convertor
+This is a cli based currency convertor